khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 ### Using slots

-A slot is a designated area within a component where various content or composition sub-components can be inserted or swapped out.
-Using slots in a component allows for flexible content insertion while maintaining consistent component structure and functionality.
+A slot is an area within a component where content can be inserted or swapped out using a sub-component.
+Using slots in a component allows for content insertion while maintaining component structure and functionality.

 When creating a slot, ensure that spacing comes from the parent component, not the child sub-component.
 This maintains consistent layout regardless of the content inserted into the slot.